-My lifelong interests – including music, science, mathematics and art – are constantly being woven and re-woven into my paintings and works on paper.
-Because of my background as a musician and conductor I have a strong feeling for musical metaphors and serial systems.
+My lifelong interests – music, science, mathematics and art – are constantly being woven and re-woven into my paintings and works on paper.
+Because of my background as a musician, I have a strong feeling for musical metaphors.
 My interest in music is especially present both in terms of the visual intervals and patterns that appear in my work; physical engagement and a sense of performance is always part of my studio practice.

-I am drawn to intersections: ideas that might seem to be at opposite ends of a continuum, like the organic and the geometric, are brought together in my work.
+I am drawn to intersections: ideas that might seem to be at opposite ends of a continuum, like the organic and the geometric.
 My starting points vary: they can come from something personal, something glimpsed or from my experience of a piece of music.
 As a graduate student, I spent a lot of time around John Cage; his early influence, to this day, informs my studio practice of intention and chance.

-My works attempt to create environments that I want to find in myself: they represent internal worlds that I am attempting to externalize.
-My pieces are still, and are meant to express a form of serenity.
-However beauty is expressed, however it is felt, has to do with the feeling of calm, inside and out.
+My work attempts to create environments that I want to find in myself: they represent internal worlds that I am attempting to externalize and share.
+My pieces are minimal and balanced, yet full of rhythm and asymmetry.
+However life’s beauty is expressed, however it is felt, has to do with a feeling of calm, inside and out.
 I love what the late jazz musician Charlie Haden said: “The artist’s job is to bring beauty into a conflicted world.”

-Each work and each series is a kind of diary of my explorations.
-My ideas evolve as I apply my intellect, my sense of order and my sense of play to the images and materials at hand.
-I do start with a kernel of an idea in mind, but somewhere between intention and chance I always find new energies and new directions.
-I’m never quite sure how a painting will look when it’s finished.
+Each work and each series is a visual diary of my explorations.
+My ideas evolve as I apply my sense of order and play to the images and materials at hand.
+I may start with an idea in mind, but somewhere between intention and chance I find new directions.
+I’m never quite sure how a painting will look until it’s finished.